 Is it safe to delay my period using Norethisterone?

 Please note - Norethisterone is not a contraceptive.
-For contraception options, visit our contraception clinic.
+For contraception options, visit our contraception service.

 With most brands of the combined contraceptive pill, you can take 2 packs back-to-back.
 By avoiding the 7-day break you should miss the withdrawal bleed in that week.
 See the contraceptive pill and period delay for more information.